ENG 101 Pilot

 This reading shifts focus from analyzing multimodal texts to composing them for our own purposes, and it offers advice on defining our rhetorical situation, outlining multimodal invention strategies, and explaining why multimodalities matter.

-We learned how to tailor messages to a specific audience, genre, and medium (print versus web), and how redefining “text” to include any medium boosts our rhetorical success.
+We learned how to tailor messages to a specific audience, genre, and medium (like print versus web), and how redefining “text” to include any medium boosts our rhetorical success.
 That’s the heart of “multimodal”: moving from a single mode; “words”, to several wherever possible.

 Developing Projects that Analyze – “Rethinking your Writing: Rhetoric for Reflective Writers”, Chapter 16: Developing Projects that Analyze” – by Shelley Reid